 This old fashioned apple crisp is an easy recipe that kids can make in no time and it’s delish!
-It just takes a little planning to learn how to teach kids cooking classes.
+It’s an old fashioned dessert that grandma would be proud of!

 At Little Sprouts we’ve been exploring apples for the last few weeks.
 Each family brought a couple of apples a while back and we used them for sorting, counting, color recognition, and all kinds of math activities.

 We also did a taste comparison with the different kinds of apples and charted our results.
 As our apple discovery is winding down, we used the rest of our apples to make an old fashioned apple crisp pie.